The purpose of any persuasive writing text is to persuade the reader of a particular point of view or to take a specific course of action.

 Not only will this prove a valuable exercise to help prepare your students for producing their own advertisements later in the week, but it will also serve as an excellent task to improve your students’ media literacy skills.
 It may even help to innoculate them from media manipulation in the future.

-To get started on their advertisement analysis, they’ll need to source a suitable advertisement to take a look at in detail.
+To get started on their advertisement analysis, they’ll need to source a suitable advertisement to look at in detail.

-Allowing your students some say in the ads they analyze will help fuel their interest and enthusiasm when it comes to creating their own advertisements later.
+Allowing your students some say in the ads they analyze will help fuel their interest and enthusiasm when creating their own advertisements later.

-However, for younger students and those of lower ability, it might be best to choose a sample advertisement for them – or at least offer a pre-vetted, limited choice.
+However, it might be best to choose a sample advertisement for younger students and those of lower ability – or at least offer a pre-vetted, limited choice.
 They will most likely have enough to contend with already!

-When the students have finished their paragraphs, they can display their advert and their analysis of it and share their thoughts with the class.
+When the students have finished their paragraphs, they can display their advert and their analysis and share their thoughts with the class.

 Persuasive Writing Lesson Plan 3: Plan an Advertisement